Your Body (Christina Aguilera song): Retrospective reception

 In a retrospective review, Mike Nied of Idolator called the song a "glorious pop anthem".
 He noted that, "After a rough album rollout and cancelled tour in 2010 [...]
 Xtina went for the safe bet by teaming up with prolific hitmaker Max Martin".
 He went on to say that "although the track received positive reviews from fans, it fizzled on the charts" due to lack of promotion.
 Joshua Haigh of Attitude praised the song for its bridge and a "strong central message about the joys of meaningless sex".
 He hailed "Your Body" as one of ten most underrated singles from the '10s.
 That Grape Juice opined that "Your Body" was "rightfully serviced as the album’s lead single", and noted: "This blaring ball of brilliance is Christina at her melismatic best".
+Both Orlaith Condon from Ticketmaster and Idolators Mike Wass ranked "Your Body" among the ten best songs recorded by Aguilera.
+Writing for The Celebrity Cafe, Christopher Rosa placed the single on his list of Aguilera's best songs ever, at number seven, and noted: "The synthy enhancements in this track make Aguilera sound like a temptress while still staying true to her multiple-octave range".

 Commercial performance

-"Your Body" debuted and peaked at number 34 on the Billboard Hot 100 on the chart issue dated October 6, 2012 with 103,000 digital copies sold.
+"Your Body" was a moderate success.
+It debuted and peaked at number 34 on the Billboard Hot 100 on the chart issue dated October 6, 2012, with 103,000 digital copies sold.
 The song debuted at number 10 on the Hot Digital Songs, becoming Aguilera's first top 10 song on the chart as the lead artist since "Keeps Gettin' Better" peaked at number 5 in 2008.
 On the US Pop Songs chart, the track debuted at number 33 on September 29, 2012, and later reached its peak at number 20.
-"Your Body" was commercially success on the Dance Club Songs, reaching atop the chart on December 8, 2012.
+"Your Body" was commercially successful on the Dance Club Songs, reaching # 1 on the chart on December 8, 2012.
 The single also peaked at number 10 on the Canadian Hot 100 on November 24, 2012.
 For the issue chart dated November 17, 2012, the single debuted and peaked at number 16 on the UK Singles Chart, and only remained in the top 75 of the chart for two weeks, dropping to number 31 in its second week and then to number 91 in its third week.

 "Your Body" reached the top 40 charts of most European countries where it charted.
 It peaked at number 16 in Scotland, number 17 in Sweden, number 21 in Finland, number 22 in Switzerland and Spain, number 23 in Hungary, number 29 in Germany, and number 35 in Denmark.
 On The Official Lebanese Top 20 chart, the single was more successful, peaking at number six.
 It achieved similar success in South Korea, where it charted at number six on the Gaon International Download Chart.